7 Outstanding Benefits of Chia Seeds During Pregnancy and Where to Buy?

 #6 Chia seeds help with constipation

-Chia seeds are rich in insoluble fiber, providing nearly 11 grams per ounce.
+Chia seeds are rich in insoluble fiber just like their friend, sesame seeds – they providing nearly 11 grams per ounce.
 The fiber adds bulk to your stool, which keeps bowel movements regular and helps pregnant women with constipation.
-This is important to pregnant women since it can assist in preventing the tearing or irration of hemorrhoids.
+This is important to pregnant women since it can assist in preventing the tearing or irritation of hemorrhoids.

 #7 Good source of protein